Mekelle University: Development of the main campus

-A village existed at the edge of the escarpment overlooking Mekelle.
+A village existed at the escarpment's edge overlooking Mekelle.
 On a nearby hill, the Iyesus church was established.
 The villagers fetched their water from the May Anishti spring underneath.
 In 1895, a fort was established on the small hill overlooking the campus, and the place served as a military stronghold, that was conquered by the Italian army in 1935.

-In 1938, there was a shop-restaurant, a post, telephone and telegraph office, an Italian military post and a military cemetery.
+In 1938, there was a shop-restaurant, a post, a telephone and telegraph office, an Italian military post and a military cemetery.

 In 1938, the village of Inda Iyesus counted approximately 350 inhabitants (including 45 Italians).

-After the Italian defeat in 1941, the place was taken over by the Ethiopian army, who expanded it into a large military camp.
+After the Italian defeat in 1941, the Ethiopian army took over the place, which expanded it into a large military camp.

 After the defeat of the Derg army in 1989, the place was used for a few years by the TPLF army after which it was transferred to the Ministry of Education for the establishment of the "Arid Zone College" that would gradually grow into Mekelle University.

 Popular names of the campus are taken from this history: Arid Campus and Inda Iyesus Campus.

+Reputation and rankings

+Mekelle University was ranked 3rd among the Ethiopian universities and 1588th in the world by Center for World University Rankings for the 2019-2020 period.

 Parks

-Mekelle University main campus hosts several parks:
+Mekelle University's main campus hosts several parks: